miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Added or removed doorknobs to make it obvious which doors are real.
 Fixed map holes in museum, warrens, Skyeline Apartments and SM hub.
 Closed holes at observatory, Society, Hallowbrook Hotel and LA hub.
-Fixed Jack not replying in tutorial and other vamputil.py problems.
+Fixed Jack not replying in tutorial and added a few toilett doors.
 Stopped several dialogue NPCs staying tranced after being fed upon.
 Used autoexec.cfg to fix dsp sound talk and frame rate door issues.
+Moved linux loader into main folder and added warning popup to it.
+Closed big map hole in Venture Tower and some more in observatory.
+Made the patch copy all bin files into main folder to fix crashes.
+Prevented player from using idle animation during a few cutscenes.
+Made blood dolls reappear after killing to avoid staying corpses.

 Interface:
 +Made pause, camera-moves, auto-move and walk/run toggles definable.
-+Restored vendor and context icons and the discipline inventory slot.
++Restored vendor and context icons and disciplines and thrown slot.
 +Added answers for not reading tomes and improved note readability.
 +Restored six character creation questions and several menu effects.
 +Made skip intro always work and resized some lower resolution fonts.
 +Restored discipline or weapon selection toggle and Flynn as vendor.
 +Added seven missing infobar sounds and created seven infobar icons.
 +Mentioned Clan Lasombra and the Nagaraja in the world loading tips.
++Improved title menu and character sheet clan symbols and fixed lag.
 Adjusted fonts issues regarding Dementation and Tremere Domination.
 Added missing newspaper icons and increased the Obfuscate frame rate.
 Corrected the corrupted Intimidation font "W" at higher resolutions.